deadbaed/blog/_posts/2020-01-19-docker-epitech-moulinette.md

 use docker without root privileges with `sudo usermod -aG docker $USER` and **REBOOT** your computer afterwards for changes to take effect.

-`sudo systemctl start docker` will start docker when you need it and `sudo systemctl enable docker` to start docker on every boot
+- `sudo systemctl start docker` and `sudo systemctl stop docker` will start and stop docker when you need it
+- `sudo systemctl enable docker` to start docker on every boot

 ## make sure docker runs correctly